The CREST Paradigm

 The CREST Leadership Program is based on the doctoral work of Dr. Dan Reinhardt.
 In his research Dr. Reinhardt discovered that while there is an abundance of information on leadership, there is not enough transformation.
 In a historical survey designed to find the best examples of leaders who transformed their followers, the archetype example of transformational leadership was Jesus with his disciples.
 How was Jesus able to turn twelve unlikely characters into dynamic apostles in three years?
 The answer is the core of the CREST paradigm.

-Jesus chose twelve men, and brought them into a cluster – a cohort.
+Jesus chose twelve men, and brought them into a small group.
 There was a mix of people in his list: businessmen, a government worker, even an ex-terrorist.
-He called them away from their regular activities into a time of intense interaction with him and each other.
-At CREST, we have larger groups of 10-20 men and women, but cluster them into smaller groups.
-Both ministry leaders and business persons come together for intense interaction times (Encounters) over a two-year period.
+He called them away from their regular activities into a time of intense interaction and collaboration with him and each other.
+At CREST, we have larger groups of 10-20 men and women – both ministry leaders and business persons come together for intense collaborative times (Encounters) over a two-year period.

 R – Relational